 Now in its tenth generation, the well-regarded Honda Accord has returned for the 2019 model year with the same style, reliability, nice interior, and value that have kept it popular over the decades.
-Although it hasn’t changed that much from its 2018 redesign, that’s not a bad thing at all, since it earned North American Car of the Year honors then.
-For these reasons and more, it gives its rivals in the midsized sedan class a run for their money.
-And, unlike the Toyota Camry, the Accord still offers a manual transmission to please the remaining driving purists with a littlemore fun and zip.
+The Accord gives its rivals in the midsized sedan class a run for their money.
+And, unlike the Toyota Camry, the Accord still offers a manual transmission to please the remaining driving purists with a little more fun and zip.

 Trims and Standard Equipment